image: John Grade

 Committed to contributing to the national arts dialogue

-Sun Valley Museum of Art and Company of Fools seek to provide artists, actors, playwrights and authors with opportunities to develop their practice and create new work.
+The Sun Valley Museum of Art seeks to provide artists, musicians, thought leaders, and authors with opportunities to develop their practice and create new work.

-Special Projects and commissions take many forms and can be solo endeavors or collaborative and cross-disciplinary in nature.
-Often, they allow artists to artists to experience and respond to the land and history surrounding us in this unique place within the Intermountain West.
+Special projects and commissions take many forms and can be solo endeavors or collaborative and cross-disciplinary in nature.
+Often, they allow artists to experience and respond to the land and history surrounding us in this unique place within the Intermountain West.

 From The Colour of Its Bloom: